top of page

 Building a Culture of Safety

 Christian schools have a divine calling to protect the innocence of children entrusted to them.
-This mission aligns perfectly with creating a culture of safety, where abuse is not only less likely to occur but where signs are quickly identified and reported.
+This mission aligns perfectly with creating a culture of safety, where abuse is not only less likely to occur, but where signs are quickly identified and reported.

 With SecureSearch handling the comprehensive background screening and Safeguard from Abuse providing certified online abuse prevention training, Christian schools can confidently say: “We are doing everything possible to protect our students.”